Why Am I Always Angry and Irritated for No Reason

 - The tone that you speak in comes with a sarcasm label attached to it simply denoting aggression through your words.

 If any of these statements feel like you are looking at your anger in the mirror (they reflect your anger) then seeking professional help at your earliest is advised.
-If the anger remains unresolved it can give rise to various mental health conditions by being their primary symptom.
+If the anger remains unresolved it can give rise to various mental health conditions by being their primary symptoms.

 Were you able to find the answer behind your expression “why am I angry all the time for no reason?”
 If yes then we would suggest you to apply our fix your anger tip to resolve that particular reason.